What is Epsom salt?

 An Epsom salt bath is known to ease pain and relieve inflammation, making it beneficial in the treatment of sore muscles, bronchial asthma, and migraine headaches.
 In addition, it has been known to heal cuts and reduce soreness from childbirth.

 Mix a thick paste of Epsom salt with hot water and apply to get soothing comfort.
 Try soaking your aching, tired (and smelly) feet in a tub of water with half a cup of our Ultra Epsom Salt.
-Epsom salt softens skin and will even neutralize foot odor.
+Epsom salt softens skin and will even neutralize foot odour.

 Helps muscles and nerves function properly

 Studies show that Epsom salt can help regulate electrolytes in your body, ensuring proper functioning of the muscles, nerves, and enzymes.
-Magnesium is also known to be critical in the proper use of calcium, which serves as a main conductor of the electric impulses in your body.
+Magnesium is also known to be critical in the proper use of calcium, which serves as the main conductor of the electric impulses in your body.